-Determine when you will teach your edTPA and create a Plan for Teaching, including edTPA, that you share with your mentor and Content Coordinator Provide your mentor with a finalized copy of your Plan for Teaching Teach your edTPA and submit it prior to Winter Break Write a lesson plan for each class you teach and review it with your mentor prior to teaching Make notes and/or write reflections on your lesson plans after you teach.
-Check with your Content Coordinator regarding expectations about these reflections
+Determine when you will teach your edTPA and create a Plan for Teaching, including edTPA, that you share with your mentor and Content Coordinator Provide your mentor with a finalized copy of your Plan for Teaching Teach your edTPA and submit it prior to Winter Break Write a lesson plan for each class you teach and review it with your mentor prior to teaching

-Respond to and assess student work in a timely fashion, ensuring that your students receive feedback that is useful to them Collect student learning data on a regular basis; details regarding data collection will be provided by your Content Coordinator in your ART/LA/MATH/SCI/SS 579 course Meet regularly with your mentor in support of your teaching Observe your mentor or another colleague teach another section of the course you are teaching Use the time at your field site primarily to focus on work that supports your teaching
+Make notes and/or write reflections on your lesson plans after you teach.
+Check with your Content Coordinator regarding expectations about these reflections Respond to and assess student work in a timely fashion, ensuring that your students receive feedback that is useful to them Collect student learning data on a regular basis; details regarding data collection will be provided by your Content Coordinator in your ART/LA/MATH/SCI/SS 579 course Meet regularly with your mentor in support of your teaching Observe your mentor or another colleague teach another section of the course you are teaching П Use the time at your field site primarily to focus on work that supports your teaching

-Between late-November and Winter Break
+Between late November and Winter Break

 Mondays Tuesdays Wednesday Thursday Friday

 7:00

+8:00

-8:00 Cano didates take on the role of lead teache er for one morning class
+Cano role of lead teache class

-9:00 period betweer n mid-November ar d Winter break.
+9:00 period betweer n mid-November an id winter break.

-10:00 Ca andidates are at the eir practicum sites ι ıntil noon, every da ay.
+Ca andidates are at the eir practicum sites u until noon. everv da av.

+10:00 - , , , , ,

+11.00

 11:00

-12:00
+12:00 -

+12.00

+1:00

-1:00 ART/ELA/MATH
+ART/ELA/MATH

-2:00 Workshops in support of Workshops in support of /SCI/SS 579 Workshops in support of Workshops in support of
+2:00 Workshops in Workshops in /SCI/SS Workshops in Workshops in

+support of support of 579 support of support of

-3:00 edTPA edTPA (11/30-12/14) 1:30-3:30 edTPA edTPA
+3:00 edTPA edTPA (11/29-12/13) edTPA edTPA

+- 1:30-3:30

 4:00

 5:00

+SPED 505A

-6:00
+6:00 (11/29) 5:00-7:00

+5:00-7:00